 - BM, Crane School of Music, SUNY Potsdam

 Member, Music Library Association (MLA Web Committee Chair, 2016- ).
 Previous library experience encompasses academic law and commercial advertising.
 Additional professional training includes the Western Archives Institute, UC Berkeley; and Rare Book School, University of Virginia.

 More about me

 I was born and raised in the lower Hudson Valley of New York State.
-My undergraduate major was in music history and violoncello.
-My master's work focused on music iconography in William Hogarth's London, and library reference services for music, art, theater, and dance.
+My undergraduate major was in music history and violoncello, and my master's work focused on music iconography in William Hogarth's London, as well as library reference services for music, art, theater, and dance.
 In my leisure time I enjoy cooking and food culture, the piano, and figure drawing.

 Select blog archive